Doorstead

 HoustonMarket GuideTexas

-Here's where Houston Metro rents stand as of June 2026, across all property types — apartments, condos, townhomes, and single-family homes.
+Here's where Houston Metro rents landed in July 2026, across all property types — apartments, condos, townhomes, and single-family homes.

 MetricValueChange